Summer Challenge 101 for Parents

 - My child is still in school – does that mean we have to wait for summer vacation to start?
 No!
 Kids can start logging minutes right away through September 9, 2016.

 - I am always looking for creative ways to keep my kids reading.
 Any suggestions?
 Sure!
 We have LOTS of great ideas.
-Check out the Parents tab at Scholastic.com/summer for a daily calendar that provides free expert tips and articles, activities for you to do with your reader this summer.
-You can also visit the Scholastic Parents Facebook page to find details about upcoming Facebook chats, recommendations and discounts on books, and weekly giveaways.
+Check out the Parents tab at Scholastic.com/summer for a daily calendar that provides free expert tips, articles, and activities for you to do with your reader this summer.
+You'll also find daily tips, book lists, and a new "Ask the Experts" book recommendation feature for parents.